 When an individual’s adverse reactions are under effective management, dose re-escalation following the same dosing steps as de-escalation may be considered.
 The dabrafenib dose should not exceed 150 mg twice daily.

 If treatment-related toxicities occur when dabrafenib is used in combination with trametinib, then both treatments should be simultaneously dose reduced, interrupted or discontinued.
-Exceptions where dose modifications are necessary for only one of the two treatments are detailed below for pyrexia, uveitis, RAS mutation positive non-cutaneous malignancies (primarily related to dabrafenib), left ventricular ejection fraction (LVEF) reduction, retinal vein occlusion (RVO), retinal pigment epithelial detachment (RPED) and interstitial lung disease (ILD)/pneumonitis (primarily related to trametinib).
+Exceptions where dose modifications are necessary for only one of the two treatments are detailed below for uveitis, RAS mutation-positive non-cutaneous malignancies (primarily related to dabrafenib), left ventricular ejection fraction (LVEF) reduction, retinal vein occlusion (RVO), retinal pigment epithelial detachment (RPED) and interstitial lung disease (ILD)/pneumonitis (primarily related to trametinib).

 No dose modifications are required for uveitis as long as effective local therapies can control ocular inflammation.
-If uveitis does not respond to local ocular therapy, dabrafenib should be withheld until resolution of ocular inflammation and then dabrafenib should be restarted reduced by one dose level.
+If uveitis does not respond to local ocular therapy, dabrafenib should be withheld until resolution of ocular inflammation, and then dabrafenib should be restarted reduced by one dose level.
 No dose modification of trametinib is required when taken in combination with dabrafenib (see section 4.4).

 The benefits and risks should be considered before continuing treatment with dabrafenib in patients with a non-cutaneous malignancy that has a RAS mutation.
 No dose modification of trametinib is required when taken in combination with dabrafenib.

-If dabrafenib is being used in combination with trametinib and absolute decrease of >10% in LVEF compared to baseline and the ejection fraction is below the institution’s lower limit of normal (LLN), please refer to the trametinib SmPC (see section 4.2) for dose modification instructions for trametinib.
+If dabrafenib is being used in combination with trametinib and an asymptomatic, absolute decrease of >10% in LVEF compared to baseline occurs, and the ejection fraction is below the institution’s lower limit of normal (LLN), please refer to the trametinib SmPC (see section 4.2) for dose modification instructions for trametinib.
 No dose modification of dabrafenib is required when taken in combination with trametinib.

 If patients report new visual disturbances such as diminished central vision, blurred vision, or loss of vision at any time while on combination therapy with dabrafenib and trametinib, please refer to the trametinib SmPC (see section 4.2) for dose modification instructions for trametinib.
 No dose modification of dabrafenib is required when taken in combination with trametinib for confirmed cases of RVO or RPED.